-The Center for Family Health began more than 25 years ago as a small prenatal clinic, caring for pregnant women and delivering babies.
+The Center for Family Health began nearly 30 years ago as a small prenatal clinic, caring for pregnant women and delivering babies.

-Today, the Center is a federally qualified health center, and it has expanded to seven locations in Jackson County.
-The Center cares for more than 29,000 patients – babies, children, teens and adults of all ages.
-That care encompasses medical, dental and behavioral health care for all, regardless of ability to pay.
+Today, the Center is a federally qualified health center, and it has expanded to six locations in Jackson County.
+The Center cares for more than 30,000 patients – babies, children, teens and adults of all ages.
+We provide high-quality medical, dental and behavioral health care for all, regardless of ability to pay.

 - The Center for Healthy Beginnings opens at 817 W. High St. Founded by Community Action Agency, the Center hopes to bring down Jackson County’s high infant mortality rates by offering prenatal medical care.